junxit/us-congress-bills-114/metadata.md

 - 2015-04-16 — Introduced in Senate
 - 2015-04-16 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2015-04-23 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-06-10 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2015-06-10 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2015-06-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 110.